sphinx-contrib/confluencebuilder/doc/advanced-extensions.rst

     | Sphinx Extensions API
     | https://www.sphinx-doc.org/en/master/extdev/index.html

-This extension does not provide any significant API capabilities beyond what is provided by Sphinx's existing API support.
 Developers or advanced users are recommended to use official Sphinx API calls for any modifications that are applicable when using the Sphinx Confluence Builder extension.
-Users are welcome to inspect this extension's code for any custom tweaks desired for their project;.
-While using extension specific implementation for customization is unsupported, this extension aims to be flexible to support users when possible.
+Users are welcome to inspect this extension's code for any custom tweaks desired for their project.

 The following shows an example modification for a project to support a custom node type that is not supported by this extension.
 Users can use `Sphinx.add_node`_ to help register support for custom nodes.
-The keyword to use for this extension is `confluence`.
-If another extension defines a node `custom_node`, the following shows some example code to start supporting this node with Sphinx Confluence Builder:
+The keyword to use for this extension is ``confluence``.
+If another extension defines a node ``custom_node``, the following shows some example code to start supporting this node with Sphinx Confluence Builder:

 .. code-block:: python